deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``edx.cohort.created``
 *********************************

-When a cohort group is created, the server emits an ``edx.cohort.created`` event.
-Cohort groups can be created manually by members of the course team.
-The system automatically creates the default cohort group and any cohort groups that are defined by the ``auto_cohort_groups`` advanced setting when they are needed (for example, when a student is assigned to one of those groups).
+When a course team or the system creates a cohort, the server emits an ``edx.cohort.created`` event.
+Cohorts can be created manually by members of the course team.
+The system automatically creates the default cohort and any cohorts that are defined by the ``auto_cohort_groups`` advanced setting when they are needed (for example, when a student is assigned to one of those cohorts).

-Additional events are emitted when members of the course team interact with the Instructor Dashboard to create a cohort group.
+Additional events are emitted when members of the course team interact with the Instructor Dashboard to create a cohort.
 See :ref:`instructor_cohort_events`.

 **Event Source**: Server